michaelnitsenko/nipple/README.md

 bash /path/to/nipple.sh /path/to/your/wide_icon.png
 ```

 And that's it.
+A folder will appear in the folder where image is located.

-Then **AppIcon.appiconset** within **Assets.xcassets** in Xcode project can be simply replaced with the one that was created by script.
+Now  **AppIcon.appiconset** folder in project (within **Assets.xcassets** folder) can be simply replaced with the one that was created by script.
+Enjoy!

 ## Convenience tips